camunda/camunda-docs/docs/product-manuals/clients/java-client/testing.md

 id: testing
 title: "Writing tests"
 ---
-You can use the `zeebe-test` module to write JUnit tests for your job worker and BPMN workflow.
+You can use the `zeebe-test` module to write JUnit tests for your job worker and BPMN process.
 It provides a JUnit rule to bootstrap the broker and some basic assertions.

 ## Usage in a Maven project